Muar (town): Economy

-Muar is internationally well known as the hub of the furniture industry of Malaysia.
-Industrial estates within Muar district are located at Tanjung Agas, Bukit Bakri, Jorak, Parit Bakar, Pagoh and Tangkak.
-There are notably three big factories of multinational companies, i.e. STMicroelectronics, Micron Technology and Pioneer Corporation at Tanjung Agas.
-The town is robust of business and trading activities, with many old traditional Chinese shops offering variety of products at reasonable and attractive prices.
+Muar is well known as the hub of the furniture industry of Malaysia.

+The industrial sector of Muar is mostly concentrated at Bukit Bakri, Jorak, Parit Bakar and Pagoh within the eponymous district, as well as in Tanjung Agas in Tangkak District across the Muar River.
+Tanjung Agas itself is home to plants of multinational companies, namely STMicroelectronics, Micron Technology and Pioneer Corporation.

-Muar agriculture is mainly made up of the major crops of rubber and oil palm beside some coconut, cocoa, fruits (durian, rambutan, duku, mangosteen, banana, papaya, pineapple, dragon fruit etc.), vegetables and livestock, poultry and fish farming.
-Fishing is the major economy of some fishing villages like Parit Jawa, Parit Raja, Parit Tiram, and Kesang.
-There are many cafes that are being open in Muar around the Bakri area to attract tourists and for local enjoyment.
+Muar's agricultural sector is mainly made up of the major crops of rubber and oil palm, in addition of some pockets of coconut, cocoa, fruits (i.e. durian, rambutan, langsat, mangosteen, banana, papaya, pineapple, dragon fruit etc.), vegetables and livestock, poultry and fish farming.
+Fishing is the major economy in villages like Parit Jawa, Parit Raja, Parit Tiram, and Kesang.